Facial recognition app developed for cows

-MANHATTAN, Kansas (KSNW) – It’s been almost two years since K-State professor KC Olson was approached by the Kansas City-based company Black Hereford Holdings, LLC about a bovine facial recognition app.
+MANHATTAN, Kan.
+(KSNW) – It’s been almost two years since K-State professor KC Olson approached the Kansas City-based company Black Hereford Holdings, LLC about a bovine facial recognition app.

 “I hadn’t really thought about an application in the livestock industry, but the idea was really intriguing,” Olson said.

-Olson, along with a team of K-State Research and Extension staff members, provided a proof of concept for the app in 2019.
+Olson and a team of K-State Research and Extension staff members provided a proof of concept for the app in 2019.

 “I was fortunate to gather some really talented colleagues from the Animal Sciences, from Veterinary Medicine and from our Computer Science Department,” Olson said.